 Pelican Mountain School offers kindergarten to grade 6 programming in the Hamlet of Sandy Lake, otherwise known as Pelican Mountain.
-Enrolment at the school has declined from 28 students in 2020, to 9 students in 2022.
-The school population is projected to level out at approximately 10 students over the next 10 years.
-Kindergarten enrolment in the community of Sandy Lake is between 1 and 3 students, most years.
+Enrolment at the school has declined from 25 students in 2019, to 3 students in 2023.
+The school population is projected to remain low over the next 10 years.
+Kindergarten enrolment in the community of Sandy Lake is inconsistent with no kindergarten students in some years.
+The Division is consulting with the community regarding alternate uses of this facility.